Nursing / RN Mental Health

 A key component to ensuring that your future practice stays up to date is your understanding and interpretation of the best available evidence.
 During this module you will develop your ability to be able to find, evaluate and apply a range of different types of evidence to support both your own practice, and that of the multi-professional teams within which you work.
 Further to this you will also explore strategies to ensure that the personal preferences and needs of the patients and carers you are supporting are still maintained during your interactions with them.

-Fundamentals of Integrated Nursing Practice
+Exploring the Fundamentals of Integrated Nursing Practice

 You will demonstrate the required NMC proficiencies commensurate with your stage of learning and development in year two in relation to your chosen field of practice and interprofessional practice (NMC part 2 progression).
 This will include developing skills in looking outwards from one’s own profession to consider relationships with other professional/nonprofessional people and the impact this has on care delivery.